Valay17/DISHA--Deep-Learning-based-Cyclone-Intensity-Estimation-with-NLP-based-Report-Generation/README.md

 - **Web Application**:
   - Built with Node.js to offer a responsive interface compatible with both desktop and mobile devices.
   - Features include dark/light mode, multilingual support, and toggle options for metric and imperial units.

-### System Design Overview
-The project is built on a multi-layered architecture integrating deep learning models, natural language processing, and API-driven services within a cohesive web application.
-The design emphasizes modularity, scalability, and user-centric functionality.

-- **Frontend**: A responsive web application with support for dark and light themes, multilingual capabilities, and dynamic rendering of cyclone-related information.
-- **Backend**: A robust server managing AI models, APIs, and database interactions, ensuring real-time updates and processing.
-- **Database**: A centralized repository for user-reported incidents, system logs, and cyclone-related data.

 #### Design Choices and Rationale
 - **Deep Learning Models**: